 Construction of the Turaida Castle began in 1214 at the direction of the Archbishop of Riga.
-The word “turaida” translates to “garden of god” in the ancient Liv language and you’ll see that the definition is quite accurate in describing this lovely area.
-The castle has been expertly preserved and reconstructed and today is filled with information about it’s history.
+The word “turaida” translates to “garden of god” in the ancient Liv language.
+You’ll see that the definition is quite accurate in describing this lovely area.
+The castle has been expertly preserved and reconstructed.
+Today, it is filled with information about its history.
 You can enter many rooms and climb the steep stairs to the top of the tower where it was planned that all would gather if attacked.
-In a separate building you can climb the stairs to the Archbishop’s former study.
+In a separate building, you can climb the stairs to the Archbishop’s former study.

 The area around the castle also contains a small church and a beautiful garden filled with sculptures.
 If you want a snack break, there is a small Mr. Biskvits onsite (there is another one in town with a larger menu) where you can get yummy pastries and coffee concoctions.

 There is only a small stone wall of the former Krimulda Castle that is still standing to this day.
 However, you can see the Krimulda Manor, which was a tuberculosis medical center in the 1920s.
-If you’d like to take the cable car between Krimulda and Sigulda it runs every 20 minutes and costs €8 per adult for one-way, €12 per adult for a roundtrip ticket.
+If you’d like to take the cable car between Krimulda and Sigulda, it runs every 20 minutes and costs €8 per adult for one-way and €12 per adult for a roundtrip ticket.